 Marijuana definitely alters our mental performance and creativity on a temporary basis.
-At cognitive levels in the brain, research shows that the person who’s taken pot will often experience pronounced cognitive alterations in which the brain doesn’t seem to work normally – sometimes short-term memory (what was I doing a minute ago?) is temporarily lost altogether.
+At cognitive levels in the brain, research shows that the person who’s taken pot will often experience pronounced cognitive alterations in which the brain's associative function expands and generates unique combinations that are often quite creative and valuable.

 When the mind is thus engaged in just ‘being’ for half an hour or so, right after taking marijuana, formal studies show that motor skills and reaction times are temporarily slowed down, so that skilled activity can be negatively effected.
 This is important to acknowledge regarding driving a car or thinking of doing your everyday work while high.

 Marijuana is definitely a drug, and it does generate serious alterations that can be both bothersome and outright dangerous if not approached mindfully.
-When using pot, most people will choose to temporarily stop their daily routine, shift from ‘doing’ to ‘being’ for an hour or two, and just relax into the experience that comes to them.
+That's why, when using pot, many people choose to temporarily stop their daily routine, shift from ‘doing’ to ‘being’ for an hour or two, and just relax into the experience that comes to them.

 It’s true that a lot of everyday people get up in the morning and puff and go off to work and perform adequately or even exceptionally well.
 As discussed in the Mindfully High text, we can’t assume that grass and work don’t mix.
 Each person must explore and decide, on their own, how and when and where to include the marijuana high into their everyday lives.
 Some people smoke it once a month – others five times a day.
 It’s the same with using cannabis for medication, each person responds uniquely to the drug.

 As I mentioned, a great many artists and musicians and writers have lauded weed as their primary muse, and there's a strong reason for this.
 Marijuana sets the mind free to explore newness and invention on all fronts.
 By liberating the associative function of the mind from old habits, pot can give everyone the experience of being creative ... and this is truly liberating!